YajunAlice/network_flow_attack/README.md

 <b>Explanation:</b><br>

-U186 is an two-input AND gate of type AND2_X1.
+U186 is a two-input AND gate of type AND2_X1.
 Its input pin A1 is connected to the wire N50, which is a primary input.
 The other input pin A2 is connected to the ZN pin of gate U209.

 N69 is a primary input.
 It is not connected to anything which is indicated as “NA.”